...

 Sugar coating produces tablets with a thick, shiny, and polished finish, often giving them rounded edges and a more visually appealing, candy-like look.
 This method uses sugar-based syrups—typically composed of sucrose, water, and added colorants—to build up multiple layers on the tablet’s surface.
 One notable drawback is that sugar coating significantly increases the tablet’s size and weight, sometimes by 50% or more, which can affect dosing convenience.
 The process itself is also highly complex, involving several stages such as sealing, subcoating, smoothing, coloring, and polishing, each of which requires precision and time.
 Despite these challenges, sugar coating is highly effective for taste masking and enhancing aesthetic appeal, making it a popular choice for certain over-the-counter or chewable tablets.

 In contrast, film coating creates a thin, uniform layer on the tablet’s surface, resulting in a matte or semi-gloss finish with minimal alteration to the tablet’s original size or shape.
 Instead of sugar syrups, this method relies on polymer-based solutions such as hydroxypropyl methylcellulose (HPMC), ethylcellulose, or polyethylene glycol (PEG), which provide a durable and functional coating.
 Because the film is so thin, it adds very little weight or bulk to the tablet.
-The process is more straightforward than sugar coating, typically requiring a single step in which the polymer solution is sprayed onto the tablets and dried.
+The process is streamlined.
+Modern tablet coating machine manufacturers like Jianpai design these systems to complete the process in a single step: spraying, drying, and exhausting happen simultaneously in a closed drum.Typically requiring a single step in which the polymer solution is sprayed onto the tablets and dried.
 Functionally, film coating goes beyond aesthetics; it is used to protect the tablet from environmental factors like moisture and light, improve swallowing, and even enable controlled release or targeted drug delivery, making it an essential technology for modern pharmaceutical formulations.

 Aspect Sugar Coating Film Coating